-Questions or concerns may also be directed to the Office of Civil Rights of the United States Department of Education.
+Questions or concerns may also be directed to the U.S. Department of Education Office for Civil Rights:

 1. Sexual Misconduct.
 Sexual misconduct incorporates a variety of behaviors, including sexual assault, sexual violence, sexual harassment, stalking, domestic violence, dating partner violence, sex-based cyber harassment, hazing of a sexual nature, peeping, voyeurism, going beyond the boundaries of consent (such as secretly allowing others to watch a sexual encounter), and any other conduct of a sexual nature that is nonconsensual or has the purpose or effect of threatening, intimidating, coercing or interfering with the rights of another person or persons.
 Much sexual misconduct includes nonconsensual sexual contact, but this is not a necessary component.
 Threatening or intimidating speech, which meets the definition of sexual harassment, for example, will constitute sexual misconduct.
 Photographs, video, or other visual or auditory records of sexual activity made or shared without explicit consent constitute sexual misconduct, even if the activity documented was consensual.
 Domestic violence and dating partner violence constitute sexual misconduct, regardless of whether the intimate or sexual relationship between the parties is consensual.